 Thus, it seems quite difficult to choose good, qualitative milk for curd makers, since they couldn’t distinguish it from their eyes.

-Well, setting the milk on fire doesn’t mean to burn them down.
+Well, setting the milk on fire doesn’t mean burning them down.
 Which practically is not possible though.
 But yes, it means to heat them, until they get boils.

 A normal curd supplier or manufacturer uses two of the big dishes like karai to boil the milk.
 In a busy schedule or large demand like in Swanti, they use more dishes as well as engage more workers to make the curd.

 Moreover, it seemingly took half an hour to get a boil for the amount of milk of 60 litres.
 In between that time series, a person continuously agitates the milk.
 So that it couldn’t get burned.
 On the other hand, another person cleans the clay pot called Kataro.
 And staged them on rice husks which let the warm boiled milk be warm and fermented.

 In the meantime, the wood fire now has changed into a gas fire.
 From which the curd makers are now getting some relief on obeying their tasks.